eXascaleInfolab/2018-Internship-TableDetection/README.md

 ### Set up Redis
 [Source](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-redis-on-ubuntu-16-04)

-The only other Tool that needs seperate installation is the message broker redis.
+The only other Tool that needs seperate installation is the message broker Redis.
-Luckily you should be able to use the installation script from the git repo.
+Luckily you should be able to use the installation script provided in the cloned git repository.

-First make sure to deactivate your virtual environment
+First make sure to deactivate your virtual environment if you haven't done so before.

     (virtualenv) $ deactivate